 In fact the good thing about eating out after oesophagectomy is your next meal is never very far away, so you can fit in with other people relatively easily.

-The first time I ate in a ‘posh’ restaurant after surgery, I felt very self-conscious and got upset.
+The first time I ate in a restaurant after surgery, I felt very self-conscious and got upset.
 However it taught me that I must get over myself and not feel like that and accept this is me now and others will have to do the same.
 This was half the battle and I never looked back.
-I am now so indoctrinated with my new style of eating, when I look at the amount my friends and family have on their plates, I can no longer remember how I was able to eat that quantity of food.
+I am now so indoctrinated with my new style of eating, when I look at the amount my friends and family have on their plates, I can no longer imagine myself eating that quantity of food.

 Here are my top tips for eating out.